Manjari198/FinalYearProject/README.md

-# FinalYearProject
+# Social Networking Application
-This Social Networking Application has been developed using Mongodb,Express,React and NodeJs.
+This project has been developed using Mongodb,Express,React and NodeJs.